 Known for his art that celebrates the penis in all its glory, Kosters is creating face-masks that put the penis front and centre.

 We’re often dreaming of having a lot of dicks in our face, and Kosters’ face-masks give us the perfect opportunity to embrace being a total dick-head.

 The face-masks also come in designs that aren’t a total deluge of dicks, but the heart knows what it wants.

-“In my work there is always a strange contrast between outspokenness and tenderness, childlike optimism, and provocative aesthetics…” explains Kosters.
+“In my work there is always a strange contrast between outspokenness and tenderness, childlike optimism, and provocative aesthetics…” explains Kosters, reflecting on the erotic artworks he’s created.
 “I like to combine our world of emotions and senses in strong contrast with bold shapes and graphic notions.
-During my residency, I reflected on different emotional and sexual aspects and layers of the world of the Queer and LGBTQ community.”
+During my Tom of Finland residency, I reflected on different emotional and sexual aspects and layers of the world of the Queer and LGBTQ community.”

 “I tried to touch all the things in my erotic universe that please, inspire, alarm or excite me.
 I also tried to answer the question where my interest in the erotic art comes from.
 I realised that it’s a deeply-rooted fascination that is simply part of my whole emotional, personal and professional being.”